ramcq/foundation-web/foundation.gnome.org/about/bylaws.rst

         relationship with an entity; or who own at least 1\% of the equity or debt, or derivatives thereof, of an entity.

+4. Directors who are not Members at the time of their election or appointment may not hold more than 30\% of the Board seats, regardless of election results.
+In the event that any election of directors results in greater than 30\% of the Board being such non-Member directors, the non-Member director receiving the least number of votes shall be replaced by the Member nominee receiving the greatest number of votes who was not elected to the Board.

 Nomination, Election and Term of Office of Directors